Vattenfall Energizes the Business with New Strategy Rollout

 The company chose Root to help tell its story to employees so everyone could understand how their industry and their company was changing.

-With this information, Root developed an initial version of a Strategic Learning Map® module for Vattenfall.
-Strategic Learning Map modules are designed to help convey large amounts of information to employees, so that they may make an emotional and intellectual connection to the complex story of the change at hand.
-Strategic Learning Map modules can be deployed to thousands of people in a streamlined manner without experienced trainers.
+With this information, Root developed an initial version of a Root Learning Map® module for Vattenfall.
+Root Learning Map® modules are designed to help convey large amounts of information to employees, so that they can make an emotional and intellectual connection to the complex story of the change at hand.
+Root Learning Map® modules can be deployed to thousands of people in a streamlined manner without experienced trainers.
 The process is an efficient and highly effective way to get large amounts of information to people across the business in a cascaded approach.

 Following focus groups with the working prototype, Root worked closely with Vattenfall’s senior leaders to specify what the message should be and how the company would articulate its plans.
-Together, Root and Vattenfall arrived at a final solution for the Strategic Learning Map module that centered on the three key pillars of the company strategy:
+Together, Root and Vattenfall arrived at a final solution for the Root Learning Map® module that centered on the three key pillars of the company strategy:

-Once the Strategic Learning Map – named “Vattenfall Journey” – was complete, the company rolled it out into the organisation over a period of several months.
-Through icons, infographics, drawings, conceptual illustrations and metaphors, the Strategic Learning Map module told the Vattenfall story visually.
+Once the Root Learning Map® module – “Vattenfall Journey” – was complete, the company rolled it out into the organization over a period of several months.
+Through icons, infographics, drawings, conceptual illustrations, and metaphors, the Root Learning Map® module told the Vattenfall story visually.

-“Despite some initial scepticism before using the tool, the feedback was really positive, as it enabled an interactive session,” said Felicitas von Kyaw, Vice President, Organisational Development & Change at Group HR.
+“Despite some initial skepticism before using the tool, the feedback was really positive, as it enabled an interactive session,” said Felicitas von Kyaw, Vice President, Organizational Development & Change at Group HR.
 “Overall, it has been a well-appreciated tool to create understanding for the complex market changes and challenges we are facing as a company in the different areas of our business.”